MindCookin/javascript-core-concepts/objects/README.md

 aBoolean.newMethod // undefined
 ```

+> As Mr Crockford says: _"Numbers, strings and booleans are object-like in that they have methods [and properties], but they are immutable.
+Objects in Javascript are mutable keyed collections."_

 In a nutshell, you can create a "boolean object" that "inherits" from "boolean", and so act as an object that have boolean properties and the flexibility of objects.

 ```